nih-cfde/training-and-engagement/docs/CFDE-Internal-Training/cfdebot_website_editing.md

 #### Step 5: Publishing your changes

 The bot will also automatically create branches (`update-<repo>-docs`) if it detects changes in either of the sub-module repos.
 If the preview looks as you expected, approve this matching PR.
-After approved, the admin team will merge changes and they will be viewable on the public version of the website!
+The bot will automatically tag an admin to review and merge changes that will then be viewable on the public version of the website!